ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### OpenSAML2 should be configured to prevent authentication bypass

 Indica que o OpenSAML2 não está devidamente configurado.
-A mensagem que aparece é esta:

 > _From a specially crafted  file, an attacker having already access to the SAML system with his own account can bypass the authentication mechanism and be authenticated as another user.
 This is due to the fact that SAML protocol rely on XML format and how the underlying XML parser interprets XML comments.
 If an attacker manage to change the  field identifying the authenticated user with XML comments, he can exploit the vulnerability.
 For more information checkout the OWASP \(_[_https://owasp.org/www-project-top-ten/OWASP\_Top\_Ten\_2017/Top\_10-2017\_A2-Broken\_Authentication_](https://owasp.org/www-project-top-ten/OWASP_Top_Ten_2017/Top_10-2017_A2-Broken_Authentication)_\) advisory._